Biographies: Board of Directors

 Fernando holds a Bachelor of Arts in Economics from Tulane University and an MBA from Columbia University.

-TIM MCCORMICK, Member at Large
+TIM MCCORMICK, Treasurer

 Tim McCormick has over 15 years of Operations and Logistics leadership experience.
 Tim is an accomplished leader with a demonstrated history of building teams and developing the potential of existing business units to achieve results.
 He has established success in improving operational efficiency, developing and executing strategic visions, optimizing and executing business-critical initiatives, and leading process improvement teams.